Complaints and appeals procedures

 Where to send an appeal or complaint

 Note: If you are appealing services related to the Center of Excellence (COE) Program, send your appeal to Premera at the address below.
 Do not send it to Regence.
-You cannot appeal to the plan a decision by your Virginia Mason provider that you are not medically appropriate for the Program.
-Review your Certificate of Coverage for more information about the COE Program.
+You cannot appeal to the plan a decision made by your Virginia Mason provider that you are not medically appropriate for the Program.
+Review your certificate of coverage for more information about the COE Program.

 Send first-level appeals and complaints about medical services to: